-&lt;sup>4a In the UK, Schedule 10 to the Companies Act 2006.
+^{4a} In the UK, Schedule 10 to the Companies Act 2006.

-- (g) Listed entity An entity whose shares, stock or debt are quoted or listed on a recognized stock exchange, or are marketed under the regulations of a recognized stock exchange or other equivalent body. - In the UK, this includes any company in which the public can trade shares, stock or debt on the open market, such as those listed on the London Stock Exchange (including those admitted to trading on the Alternative Investments Market) and ISDX Markets.
-It does not include entities whose quoted or listed shares, stock or debt are in substance not freely transferable or cannot be traded freely by the public or the entity. - (h) Monitoring A process comprising an ongoing consideration and evaluation of the firm's system of quality control, including a periodic inspection of a selection of completed engagements, designed to provide the firm with reasonable assurance that its system of quality control is operating effectively. - (i) Network firm A firm or entity that belongs to a network. - (j) Network A larger structure: - (i) That is aimed at cooperation, and - (ii) That is clearly aimed at profit or cost-sharing or shares common ownership, control or management, common quality control policies and procedures, common business strategy, the use of a common brand name, or a significant part of professional resources. - (k) Partner Any individual with authority to bind the firm with respect to the performance of a professional services engagement. - (I) Personnel Partners and staff. - (m) Professional standards International Standards on Auditing (UK) (ISAs (UK)) and relevant ethical requirements. - (m)-1 Public interest entity Is defined in UK legislation4b as: - (i) An issuer whose transferable securities are admitted to trading on a regulated market;4c - (ii) A credit institution within the meaning given by Article 4(1)(1) of Regulation (EU) No. 575/2013 of the European Parliament and of the Council, other than one listed in Article 2 of Directive 2013/36/EU of the European Parliament and of the Council on access to the activity of credit institutions and investment firms; - (iii) An insurance undertaking within the meaning given by Article 2(1) of Council Directive 1991/674/EEC of the European Parliament and of the Council on the annual accounts and consolidated accounts of insurance undertakings. - (n) Relevant ethical requirements Ethical requirements to which the engagement
+- (ii) In the case of a group audit, the statutory auditor designated by an audit firm as being primarily responsible for carrying out the statutory audit at the level of the group and the statutory auditor designated at the level of material subsidiaries; or (Ref: Para.
+A3-1) - (iii) The statutory auditor who signs the audit report. - (g) Listed entity An entity whose shares, stock or debt are quoted or listed on a recognized stock exchange, or are marketed under the regulations of a recognized stock exchange or other equivalent body. - In the UK, this includes any company in which the public can trade shares, stock or debt on the open market, such as those listed on the London Stock Exchange (including those admitted to trading on the Alternative Investments Market) and ISDX Markets.
+It does not include entities whose quoted or listed shares, stock or debt are in substance not freely transferable or cannot be traded freely by the public or the entity. - (h) Monitoring A process comprising an ongoing consideration and evaluation of the firm's system of quality control, including a periodic inspection of a selection of completed engagements, designed to provide the firm with reasonable assurance that its system of quality control is operating effectively. - (i) Network firm A firm or entity that belongs to a network. - (j) Network A larger structure: - (i) That is aimed at cooperation, and - (ii) That is clearly aimed at profit or cost-sharing or shares common ownership, control or management, common quality control policies and procedures, common business strategy, the use of a common brand name, or a significant part of professional resources. - (k) Partner Any individual with authority to bind the firm with respect to the performance of a professional services engagement. - (I) Personnel Partners and staff. - (m) Professional standards International Standards on Auditing (UK) (ISAs (UK)) and relevant ethical requirements. - (m)-1 Public interest entity Is defined in UK legislation^{4b} as: - (i) An issuer whose transferable securities are admitted to trading on a UK regulated market;^{4c} - (ii) A credit institution within the meaning given by Article 4(1)(1) of Regulation (EU) No. 575/2013 of the European Parliament and of the Council, which is a CRR firm within the meaning of Article 4(1)(2A) of that Regulation; - (iii) A person who would be an insurance undertaking as defined in Article 2(1) of Council Directive 91/674/EEC of 19 December 1991 of the European